MattCCC/fetchff/README.md

 import { createApiFetcher } from 'axios-multi-api';

+interface myQueryParams {
+  newMovies: boolean;
+}

 interface EndpointsList extends Endpoints {
   fetchMovies: Endpoint<myQueryParams, myURLParams, myResponse>;

+  // Or you can use just Endpoint
   fetchTVSeries: Endpoint;
 }

 const api = (createApiFetcher({
   // Your config
 }) as unknown) as EndpointsList;

+// Will return an error since "newMovies" should be a boolean api.fetchMovies( { newMovies: 1 } );

 ```

 Package ships interfaces with responsible defaults making it easier to add new endpoints.
 It exposes `Endpoints` and `Endpoint` types.